Evaluating the Limits of QAOA Parameter Transfer at High-Rounds on Sparse Ising Models With Geometrically Local Cubic Terms: Results

-Figure~\ref{fig:PEPS_sampling_GSP} shows sampling from the PEPS simulation at $D=64$ using $1000$ samples (for each QAOA angle, at each $p$), where we quantify the sampled ground-state energy proportion.
+Lastly, a natural question in regards to quantum computation is the effect of sampling -- for example Fig.~\ref{fig:PEPS_16Q_angles} showed only the mean expectation value from the PEPS simulation, namely because all quantum computation requires measuring the state of the qubits at the end of the computation.
+Fig.~\ref{fig:PEPS_sampling_GSP} shows sampling from the PEPS simulation at $D=64$ using $1000$ samples (for each QAOA angle, at each $p$), where we quantify the sampled ground-state energy proportion.
 Interestingly, this shows that some of the parameter transfer angles work very well for ground-state sampling, typically well exceeding a proportion of $0.1$, while others do not perform well.
 This suggests in general for parameter transfer, using an ensemble of distinct QAOA angles is a good technique.
 However, the $133$-qubit instance ground-state energy is very rarely sampled.
-The gap between the best-performing angle and the ground-state energy of the $133$-qubit in Figure~\ref{fig:PEPS_16Q_angles} is larger than the gap for the other two instances, and therefore the low ground-state sampling rate in Figure~\ref{fig:PEPS_sampling_GSP} is consistent with the noiseless expectation values.
+The gap between the best-performing angle and the ground-state energy of the $133$-qubit in Fig.~\ref{fig:PEPS_16Q_angles} is larger than the gap for the other two instances, and therefore the low ground-state sampling rate in Fig.~\ref{fig:PEPS_sampling_GSP} is consistent with the noiseless expectation values.
 This suggests that the low ground state (GS) sampling rate is an instance-dependent result, and the performance of these fixed angles likely has high variability across different random-coefficient problem instances.
-Figure~\ref{fig:PEPS_sampling_GSP} reports only the QAOA angles originating from the training on $16$-qubit instances since the $27$-qubit instances were only trained up to $p=7$, and in that QAOA depth regime we verified with the PEPS simulations that GS energy sampling rate (using $1000$ samples per $p$) is zero.
+Fig.~\ref{fig:PEPS_sampling_GSP} reports only the QAOA angles originating from the training on $16$-qubit instances since the $27$-qubit instances were only trained up to $p=7$, and in that QAOA depth regime we verified with PEPS simulations that GS energy sampling rate (using $1000$ samples per $p$) is zero.